Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 Photo by: Svyatoslav Romanov

-Cataracts are a leading cause of treatable blindness in the world and is commonly correlated with age.
+Cataracts are a leading cause of treatable blindness in the world and are commonly correlated with age.
 With life expectancy increasing in tandem with modern day medicine, so does the burden of blindness from cataract.
 Advances in cataract surgery have made the treatment of cataracts not only safe but also quick with minimal down time and did you know that there are tangible benefits for undergoing cataract surgery beyond restoration of vision?

 What happens if cataracts are left untreated over time may not be obvious to many.
 Going back to fundamentals, cataracts form due to abnormal lens proteins being built up in the natural lens.
 This not only results in blurred, cloudy, discoloured vision it can also induce short-sightedness over time.
 The stiffening of the lens with cataract can also cause the “strings” of the lens bag to be damaged, resulting in the lens being out of alignment and can even fall to the back of the eye.
 In some cases, instead of falling to the back of the eye, the lens can get dislocated to the front of the eye and damage the cornea and if this damage to the cornea is severe, a cornea transplant may be needed.
 With untreated cataracts, it can also cause glaucoma in several ways.
 The eye pressure can suddenly go up because the cataract becomes so bulky that it blocks the normal flow of “water” in the eye and the lens proteins can also leak out of the bag and choke up the drainage system in the eye.
 This high pressure in the eye further compromises vision by damaging the main nerve in the eye, the optic nerve.
 In addition to the above complications, performing cataract surgery on dense mature cataract is also more difficult with increased chances of complications happening during the surgery.
 This could mean a more prolonged recovery after surgery and poorer visual outcomes.